AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

 >[!NOTE]
 >
->If you want to preserve page order you have to publish the parent page together with any child pages.
+>If you want to preserve page order you have to publish the parent page when publishing any child pages.
 >
 >Page order is not guaranteed if only child pages are selected for publication (as the order information is held on the parent page).